munificent/craftinginterpreters/book/methods-and-initializers.md

 When a method is called, the top of the stack contains all of the arguments and then just under those is the closure of the called method.
 That's where slot zero in the new CallFrame will be.
 This line of code inserts the receiver into that slot.
-For example, given a method call like:
+For example, given a method call like this:

 ```lox
 scone.topping("berries", "cream");